NORTHEAST WILDERNESS TRUST

 Worth noting, of course, is that your land trust will already have granted the timber rights to Northeast Wilderness Trust in the forever-wild conservation easement whether or not you enroll in Wildlands Carbon.
 Your land trust would have to egregiously violate the conservation easement in order to find itself in an “intentional reversal” situation with the carbon project; a situation all parties expect to be highly unlikely!
 While the carbon project ends after 40 years, the conservation easement is perpetual.

 None.
 Northeast Wilderness Trust has designed the Wildlands Carbon program to eliminate the financial risk of participating in the carbon offset market, while helping land trusts generate carbon revenue from setting aside wild forests.
 The project developer will finance all upfront costs for project development, and will only be reimbursed for that investment after the project has generated revenue from credit sales.
-Our fee structure is designed so that a portion of the proceeds from the first year of carbon credit sales is set aside to cover the anticipated third-party costs over the entire life of the project.
 When your land trust decides it is serious about pursuing carbon revenue, our staff can walk you through some hypothetical numbers to give you a clearer sense of the possible revenue you could expect by entering your property in the Wildlands Carbon program.
 The important thing to remember is that your proportional share of all expenses (for project development, administration and compliance) will come out of the gross carbon revenue your properties generate.
 Your land trust will not have any financial exposure; the expenses only affect the total net revenue you will receive from credit sales.

 Northeast Wilderness Trust's only benefit from administering the program will result from the additional conservation of wildlands that your land trust will be doing as a result of being a partner in the Wildlands Partnership.
 Northeast Wilderness Trust does not intend to, need to, or expect to make any money off of the Wildlands Carbon program.
 Our vision is that the Wildlands Carbon program will create an incentive for your land trust to join the Wildlands Partnership.
 In lieu of timber revenue, which will no longer be available to your land trust once the Wilderness Trust holds a forever-wild easement on your property, your land trust will have access to revenue from selling Wildlands Carbon credits.
 We will be transparent about our fee structure, the projected costs of managing the project, and the revenue we reasonably anticipate for your land trust.